xai-foundation/sentry/docs/docs/operator/OperatorChallenger.md

 The operator interacts indirectly with the challenger through the following function:

 ## listenForChallenges

+Listens for ChallengeSubmitted events and triggers a callback function when the event is emitted.
+Keeps a map of challengeNumbers that have called the callback to ensure uniqueness.

 • **Params**: `callback: (challengeNumber: bigint, challenge: Challenge, event: any) => void`